jmonster/podhnologic/README.md

 - `wav`: pcm_s16le (should we be doing something different?)
 - `mp3`: 320kbps

 The `--ipod` flag is shorthand for 256kbps AAC.
 If `--codec alac` is also specified, it'll be down-sampled to 16-bit 44.1kHz to (allegedly) prevent track skipping.
+It further moves the moov atom at the beginning of the file, which is useful for streaming and playback compatibility.

 # performance